-Health Home Care Management helps families keep their children and young adults healthier.
-An SCO Care Manager can help manage and coordinate health care, behavioral health and service needs for eligible participants from birth through 21 years of age.
+Health Home Care Management helps keep families healthier (children and adult family members.)
+An SCO Care Manager can help manage and coordinate health care, behavioral health and service needs for eligible participants.
 Think of a Care Manager as your point person for everyone involved in your child’s care.

 What is a Health Home?

 A Health Home is not a building or a place.
-It is a team of professionals who work together to make sure all of the child or young adult’s needs are being met.
-The team is led by an SCO Health Home Care Manager who becomes the family’s partner in care.
+It is a team of professionals who work together to make sure all of your family’s joint and individual needs are being met.
+The care team is led by an SCO Health Home Care Manager who becomes the point person for everyone involved in your family’s care.

 What does a Care Manager do?